 Please, please, please, once deposits are paid, don’t ask about rescheduling unless you absolutely have to.

-Scheduling time requires coordination between you, me, other musicians, and the studio, all while working around any deadlines.
-Even if it's just you and me, finding workable dates can mean pushing things way back.
-And, if third-party studios are involved, their reschedule/cancelation policies also come into play.
+Scheduling time requires coordination between you, me, other musicians, and in some cases a rented studio.
+Rescheduling could be a huge issue for me or someone else involved, and finding workable dates can mean pushing things way back.
+And if a rented studio is involved, their reschedule/cancelation policies also come into play.